 Rainbow trout and Yellowstone cutthroat trout have been stocked in Bearpaw Lake since the 1960s and 1980s, respectively.
 Rainbow trout are currently stocked in Bearpaw Lake at a rate of 15,000 catchables per year.
-Yellowstone cutthroat trout are stocked annually at a rate of 5,000 catchables.
+Yellowstone cutthroat trout are stocked annually at a rate of 5,000 catchable.
 In 2004, stocking rates were significantly increased due the need reduce the number of fish at the Big Springs Fish Hatchery for cleanup of PCB contamination.
-As a result, 12,550 catchables and 5,115 fingerling rainbow trout and 75,883 fingerling Yellowstone cutthroat trout were stocked.
+As a result, 12,550 catchable and 5,115 fingerling rainbow trout and 75,883 fingerling Yellowstone cutthroat trout were stocked.

-The relative abundance of rainbow and Yellowstone cutthroat trout has fluctuated greatly since their introduction (Table 4).
+The relative abundance of rainbow and Yellowstone cutthroat trout has fluctuated greatly since their introduction (Table 3).
 The primary reasons for these fluctuations are stocking densities, fishing pressure, and changes in survivability as a result of multiple factors including competition with white suckers.
-In 2005 & 2006, catch rates (Table 4) were significantly increased which is most likely due to the increased stocking density in 2004 and continued control efforts on white suckers.
+In 2005 and 2006, catch rates (Table 3) were significantly increased which is most likely due to the increased stocking density in 2004 and continued control efforts on white suckers.
 In 2007 catch rates of rainbow trout returned to normal levels (13.33 fish/net) and catch rates of Yellowstone cutthroat trout increased significantly to 2.33 fish/net.
+Catch rates for rainbow and Yellowstone cutthroat trout returned to very high levels again in 2008 (30.33 fish/net; 7.67 fish/net).
+However, the condition of these fish remains a concern and will be continually monitored.

 Rainbow trout and Yellowstone cutthroat trout have had relatively poor growth rates due to fishing pressure and competition with white suckers for food.
-However, since the initiation of manual control of white suckers and the introduction of smallmouth bass (1992) and walleye (legally in 1995), the average length of trout has increased (Figure 1; Table 4).
-Since 2004, average length of trout has decreased slightly, however this is most likely as a result of increased stocking of rainbow trout and Yellowstone cutthroat trout in 2004.
+However, since the initiation of manual control of white suckers and the introduction of smallmouth bass (1992) and walleye (legally in 1995), the average length of trout has increased from lengths recorded in the late 1990s (Figure 1; Table 3).
+Since 2004, average length of trout has decreased slightly, however this is most likely as a result of increased stocking of rainbow and Yellowstone cutthroat trout in 2004.